YQMaa/algo_ex/README.md

 Cerebrum can use BLAS to speed up computation.
 BLAS is not a mandatory dependency, but we recommend you to use it.

-You can use any C
+You can use any CBLAS implementation, (e.g.
+ [ATLAS